 Hello, I am Aaron, a writer and filmmaker based in Skokie, Illinois, where I live with my wife and two kids.
-Some call me 'Ron for short.
+You can call me 'Ron for short.

 I grew up in Calgary and then Chicago, and lived in Brooklyn for a decade.
 Yes, I do have dual citizenship.
 That is just one of the interesting facts you will learn about me on this bio page.

 My first feature film, the offbeat indie comedy Wedgerino, was shot in Brooklyn and completed in 2015.
-An official selection of six festivals in North America, it is now available on Amazon Prime and DVD.
+An official selection of six festivals in North America, it is available on Prime Video, Tubi, DVD, and more.

 My second feature, Skippers, was shot in Michigan and completed in 2018.
 An official selection of 10 festivals, it won Best Feature Film at three fests, including the Adirondack Film Festival.
-It is now available on Amazon Prime, Vudu, Tubi, and DVD.
+It is available on Prime Video, IMDb TV, Vudu, Tubi, Hoopla, DVD, and more.